Herbie Goes Bananas: Plot

 Meanwhile, Paco is discovered by the crew and locked in the hold by Captain Blythe.
 Herbie (whom Paco calls "Ocho") helps Paco escape, and they ruin the ship's costume party while trying to escape the crew.
-Captain Blythe has Herbie dropped into the sea, while Pete, DJ, Melissa and Aunt Louise are ordered off at the next port.
-Paco evades the police sent to pick him up, ending up at a inlet, where he rescues the rusty Herbie when he resurfaces from the water.
-The pair then goes into business with Herbie as a taxi.
+Captain Blythe has his men drop Herbie into the ocean as punishment, while Pete, DJ, Melissa and Aunt Louise are ordered off at the next port.
+Paco evades the police sent to pick him up, ending up at an inlet, where he rescues the now rusty Herbie when he resurfaces from the ocean.
+The two go into business with Herbie as a taxi.

-The gold thieves soon find Paco, and threaten to use an acetylene torch to cut up Herbie if Paco doesn't give them the film, which Paco put in Pete's wallet by mistake.
+The gold thieves soon find Paco and threaten to use an acetylene torch to cut up Herbie if Paco doesn't give them the film, which Paco put in Pete's wallet by mistake.
 Paco manages to get Pete's wallet, but as he and Herbie escape the men they are hailed by both Louise and Blythe.
-Melissa quickly commandeers a dilapidated bus so she, Pete and Davy can go after them, Paco explains the situation to their unhappy passengers.
+Melissa quickly commandeers a dilapidated bus so she, Pete, and DJ can go after them.

-Herbie tries to hide from the men at a bullfight, only for him and two of the men to end up in the ring.
-After the bull is defeated by Herbie, he and Paco leave without Louise and Blythe, who are soon picked up by Pete, DJ and Louise, where they explain what's happening.
-Later at a café, Paco is grabbed by the men.
-After failing to stop their plane taking off, Herbie goes to find Pete and the others, who are stuck in a small village after the bus finally broke down.
+Herbie tries to hide from the men at a bullfighting arena, only for them to end up in the ring.
+After Herbie defeats the bull, he and Paco leave without Louise and Blythe, who are soon picked up by Pete, DJ and Melissa.
+Later at a café, Paco is grabbed by the men and taken aboard their plane.
+After failing to stop it from taking off, Herbie goes to find Pete and the others, who are stuck in a small village after the bus finally broke down.